rcsv/SlideRoulette/README.md

 ### 4. Run Your Presentation

 Once your buttons are in place and the macros are imported, start your slideshow.
 Use the **Start** and **Stop** buttons as needed during your presentation.
+If a slide has been landed on, it will be tracked and excluded from future selections until the **Reset History** button is clicked.
+This feature ensures every slide gets a chance to be displayed without repeats.

+If you wish to view which slides have already been displayed, or if your audience has missed some parts of the presentation, you can use the history display feature.
+This feature updates a text box on the second slide with the numbers of the slides that have been shown.
+It serves as a quick reference for both presenter and audience to keep track of the covered content.

-If you wish to clear the history and re-run the roulette, simply click the **Reset History** button.
+To clear the history and re-run the roulette, simply click the **Reset History** button.
+This will erase the memory of previous selections and allow all slides to be available for random selection again.

+## History Feature Details

+**Tracking and Displaying History**: SlideRoulette includes a comprehensive history tracking and display system.
+This ensures that once a slide has been selected by the roulette, it won't be chosen again during the same session.
+This feature enhances the randomness by maintaining the thrill of the roulette without repetition.
+A text box on the second slide automatically updates to show all the selected slide numbers, creating a visual history for the presenter and the audience.

+**Resetting History**: When the roulette is run multiple times during a session, or when starting a new session, the history can be reset.
+This clears the previously selected slide numbers, making all slides available for selection once again.
+The corresponding button can be quickly accessed during the presentation to reset the slide selection process.

+For detailed steps on how to utilize these new features, please refer to the updated sections 'Integrate with Your Presentation' and 'Run Your Presentation'.

 ## Requirements
 - Microsoft PowerPoint (Version 2019 or later)